WEDG

-WEDG (103.3 MHz) is a commercial FM radio radio station in Buffalo, New York, serving Western New York.
+WEDG (103.3 FM) is a commercial radio station in Buffalo, New York, serving Western New York.
 It is owned by Cumulus Media and calls itself "103.3 The Edge," broadcasting an alternative rock radio format.
 The studios and offices are on the east side of Buffalo on James E. Casey Drive.

-WEDG has an effective radiated power (ERP) of 49,000 watts, just short of the 50 kw maximum for most stations in New York.
+WEDG has an effective radiated power (ERP) of 49,000 watts, just short of the 50 kW maximum for most stations in New York.
 The transmitter is on Kensington Avenue, near the Kensington Expressway (New York State Route 33).